-- Implementing our Behaviour and Emotional Regulation Policy consistently. - Modelling positive behaviour and being social, emotional and learning role models.

-• Providing a personalised approach to the specific behavioural needs of particular pupils including creating a Positive Behaviour and Support Plan for individual children in conjunction with the SENDCo as needed.
+- Implementing our Behaviour and Emotional Regulation Policy consistently. - Modelling positive behaviour and being social, emotional and learning role models. - Providing a personalised approach to the specific behavioural needs of particular pupils including creating a Positive Behaviour and Support Plan for individual children in conjunction with the SENDco as needed. - Recording behaviour incidents on provision map with significant incidents on CPOMS. - The senior leadership team will support staff in responding to behaviour incidents.